inmaculadaalcon/paginationapp/README.md

-Fleksy Test Android App
+Pagination Android App
 =================================

-** This is the code for an application to apply for the Android Engineer position at Fleksy
+** This is the code for investigating some news ways for implementing pagination in Android

 # Description

-The Fleksy-Test App is an application which will show an endless list of top rated tv shows and if We click over any of the item list It will appear the detail of the show and also if we swipe to left or right It will show the similar tv shows and also in each similar tvshow we can see another list at bottom with similar to it.
+The Pagination App is an application which will show an endless list of top rated tv shows and if We click over any of the item list It will appear the detail of the show and also if we swipe to left or right It will show the similar tv shows and also in each similar tvshow we can see another list at bottom with similar to it.